icarus4/easy_ab/README.md

 * No DSL, just setup your rules with pure Ruby (and Rails) :)
 * Supports Rails 4 and 5

-# Notice
-Easy AB is under development and is in beta phase.
-Be sure to test before integrating with your production app.

 # Installation & Setup

 * Add `gem 'easy_ab'` to your application's Gemfile and run `bundle install`.